APPLIES TO:SQL Server Analysis ServicesAzure Analysis Services

 |7||Sales and Marketing|

 When authoring a model project, you can use the Analyze in Excel feature to test the efficacy of the roles you have defined.
 From the Model menu in the model designer, when you click Analyze in Excel, before Excel opens, the Choose Credentials and Perspective dialog box appears.
 In this dialog, you can specify the current username, a different username, a role, and a perspective with which you will use to connect to the workspace model as a data source.
-For more information, see Analyze in Excel (SSAS Tabular).
+To learn more, see Analyze in Excel.